vuejs/devtools-v6/README.md

 2. The devtool will only work with non-minified versions of Vue, because the devtools hooks are stripped in production builds.
 This also includes builds produced by Webpack and Browserify in production mode.

+3. Devtools cannot access pages via `file://` protocal.
+You need to serve the page over HTTP in order to use it.

 ### Installation

 Currently only a Chrome devtools extension is available.